 - The Sequential Test is a tool to direct new development first to sites at the lowest probability of flooding (flood zone 1).
 Most development proposals within flood risk areas (flood zones 2, 3a and 3b) must have gone through a Sequential Test process.
-The circumstances where this rule does not apply are listed in the council's Advice Note, Development and Flood Risk Issues, based upon the Technical Guide to the National Planning Policy Framework. - 3.49 If the Sequential Test is passed, an Exception Test is required for some vulnerable types of development which should not normally be allowed in flood zones 2 and 3 unless there are exceptional circumstances (see Table 3 of the Technical Guide to the National Planning Policy Framework). - 3.50 Flood risk assessments (FRA) are used to reduce flood risk at the site level.
-Planning applications for development proposals of one hectare or greater in flood zone 1 and all proposals for new development located in flood zones 2 and 3 should be accompanied by a FRA.
+The circumstances where this rule does not apply are listed in the council's Advice Note, Development and Flood Risk Issues, based upon the Technical Guide to the National Planning Policy Framework. - 3.49 If the Sequential Test is passed, an Exception Test is required for some vulnerable types of development which should not normally be allowed in flood zones 2 and 3 unless there are exceptional circumstances (see Table 3 of the Technical Guide to the National Planning Policy Framework). - Planning applications for development proposals of one hectare or greater in flood zone 1 and all proposals for new development located in flood zones 2 and 3 should be accompanied by a FRA.
 The council must be satisfied that development proposals within flood risk areas incorporate appropriate mitigation measures which are themselves environmentally acceptable, e.g. Sustainable Drainage Systems (SuDS).
 The council will consult with the Environment Agency and Internal Drainage Boards as appropriate.
 Developers should have regard to the National Planning Policy Framework and accompanying Technical Guidance and the Environment Agency's Policy and Practice for the Protection of Flood Plains.
 Information contained in the North Somerset SFRA should be the starting point for all site-specific FRAs.